 ‘Permit holders only’ bays

 If the parking bay is marked as ‘permit holders only’, then a permit must be displayed during the bay’s operational hours.
+Permits will only be made available to local residents and businesses within the boundary.

 Shared use bays